SpeedyZ500/pytest-instructions/README.md

 ## -1 Download the Starter Code

-This instruction contains three modules
+This repository contains the starter code for this instruction.
+T

 ## 0 Create a Virtual Environment